ncatlab/nlab-content/pages/1/8/4/3/3481/content.md

 * An extension of this argument shows that [[COSHEP]] is sufficient to imply AMC.

 * The [[Reflection Principle]] (RP) is equivalent to AMC (the one called strong AMC by van den Berg).
-RP is motivated by the regular extension principle (REA) from constructive set theory.
+RP is motivated by the [[regular extension axiom]] (REA) from constructive set theory.
 RP states that every map belongs to a representable class of small maps.

 * However, AMC does not imply [[countable choice]] or any of the other usual consequences of AC.